microsoft/vstest-docs/RFCs/0017-Managed-TestCase-Properties.md

 * If the method accepts no parameters, then the parentheses should be omitted.
 * If the method is generic, then an arity must be specified (in the same way as the type property).
-* There must be no whitespace included in the segment
 * The list of parameter types must be encoded using the type specification below.
 * Return types are not encoded.
+* `ManagedMethod` must be escaped if it doesn't conform to identifier naming rules.

 ### Parameter Type Encoding